mateuszskoczek/TimetableDesigner/README.md

 ## Informations

+> [!Important]
+> **For Github users:**
+>
+> This is only mirror repository.
+All changes are first uploaded to the repository <a href="https://repos.mateuszskoczek.com/MateuszSkoczek/TimetableDesigner">here</a>.
+Releases and documentation (Wiki) are also published on original repository.
+However, Github repository handles issues for better accessibility.

 > [!NOTE]
 > There is newer version of this app, rewritten as web application.
 You can check it out <a href="https://repos.mateuszskoczek.com/TimetableDesigner">here</a>.
 It may be still in development stage.